Configuring IP Source Guard

 Note

-By default the ipsg region size is zero.
-You need to allocate enough entries to this region for storing and enforcing the SMAC-IP bindings.
+By default, the ipsg region size is zero.
+Allocate enough entries to this region to store and enforce the SMAC–IP bindings.

 IP Source Guard has the following configuration guidelines and limitations:

-• IP Source Guard limits IP traffic on an interface to only those sources that have an IP-MAC address binding table entry or static IP source entry.
-When you first enable IP Source Guard on an interface, you may experience disruption in IP traffic until the hosts on the interface receive a new IP address from a DHCP server.
+• When you enable IP Source Guard on an interface, only sources with an IP-MAC address binding table entry or a static IP source entry can send IP traffic.
+You may notice a disruption in IP traffic until hosts on the interface receive a new IP address from a DHCP server.

-• IP Source Guard is dependent upon DHCP snooping to build and maintain the IP-MAC address binding table or upon manual maintenance of static IP source entries.
+• You must enable DHCP snooping to build and maintain the IP-MAC address binding table with IP Source Guard, or manually maintain static IP source entries.

-• IP Source Guard is not supported on fabric extender (FEX) ports or generic expansion module (GEM) ports.
+• Do not use IP Source Guard on fabric extender (FEX) ports or generic expansion module (GEM) ports because it is not supported.

 • The following guidelines and limitations apply to the Cisco Nexus 9200 Series switches: